julianjohannesen/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 join t2
 on t1.total_qty_all > t2.max_total
 ```
 Once again, the suggested answer is a bit different.
-In my solution, I create two subquery and JOIN them in the outer query with an ON clause that contains the condition.
+In my solution, I create two subqueries and JOIN them in the outer query with an ON clause that contains the condition.
 Event though it provides the correct answer, I think mine is probably wrong, but it's very readable to me, which is why I like it.

 Anyway, the suggested solution uses t1 to get the account with the greatest purchase quantity of standard paper, along with that figure and also the figure for total purchases.
-It uses t2 to get the account names of the accounts HAVING sum(o.total) > (select total_std from t1).
+It uses t2 to get the account names of the accounts HAVING sum(o.total) > (select total from t1).
 Then in the outer query, it gets the count of those accounts to give the answer.
-You have to do it this way in this solution.
-I tried removing the outer query and just doing the count in t2 and I couldn't get that to work.

 ```sql
 WITH